vin-greggio/vin-greggio/README.md

 Data Scientist
 --------------

-I'm majoring in Statistics and Data Science at the State University of Campinas (Unicamp).
-As a passionate for big data, machine learning and artificial intelligence, I've worked in undergraduate research data analysis projects and I'm currently a project manager at Unicamp's data science junior enterprise, Quanta Júnior.
+I'm currently studying Statistics and Data Science at the State University of Campinas (Unicamp).
+Passionate about big data, machine learning, and AI, I've worked on undergraduate research projects in data analysis and now serve as a project manager at Quanta Júnior, Unicamp's data science junior enterprise.

 * 🌍  I'm based in Campinas, São Paulo, Brazil
 * ✉️  You can contact me at [vinicius.greggio@gmail.com](mailto:vinicius.greggio@gmail.com)